keelus/3d-viewer/README.md

 ## 🔨 Requirements
-To use and/or compile the application, you will need to have [SDL2](https://www.libsdl.org/) and [SDL2_TTF](https://www.libsdl.org/) installed correctly in your system.
+To use and/or compile the application, you will need to have [SDL2](https://github.com/libsdl-org/SDL/releases/latest) and [SDL2_TTF](https://github.com/libsdl-org/SDL_ttf/releases/latest) installed correctly in your system.

 ## ⬇️ Install & run it
-The project is compatible with Windows, Linux and macOS, as long as you met the Requirements.
+The project is compatible with Windows, Linux and macOS, when requeriments are installed.

-To use it, simply download the [latest release](https://github.com/keelus/3d-viewer/releases/latest) binary file and execute it.
+To use it, simply download the [latest release](https://github.com/keelus/3d-viewer/releases/latest) binary file and execute it (unzip and execute on Windows).

 ### 🐧 Linux & macOS
 To make the downloaded binary executable, run: